 What the upkeep really looks like

 Expect this to be the most precise of the shorter shags, so book a stylist who knows how to layer a bob.
-The shorter the cut, the faster those layers lose their shape, so the trims land close together, about one every six to eight weeks.
+The shorter the cut, the faster those layers lose their shape, so the trims land close together, about one every seven weeks.
 The trade-off is almost no daily styling, just a scrunch and go.

 It is a flattering pick for anyone who wants short hair with real body.
 The choppy layers also disguise fine or thinning areas, since the volume sits high on the head.